Parenting and Death: What I Fear Most about Being a Parent

 But that’s not the worst suffering one can imagine.
 Death is.
 Yes, death.
 Yours and theirs.

 I don’t fear death per se, but my kids suffering because I died.
-I dread it so much I’ve told them — too many times probably — that if I suddenly die, I want them to know don’t mind.
+I dread it so much I’ve told them — too many times probably — that if I suddenly die, I want them to know I don’t mind.
 Yeah, they can grieve for a little while.
 After that, they must smile when they think of me.

 Your dying, however, is nothing compared to the opposite: your child dying before you, especially if the death is sudden and unexpected.
 It happens, even if we almost believe it cannot possibly happen.